 On a personal level I’ve experienced every shade of misogyny, from the most mundane, everyday levels of inappropriate behaviour and intimidation from men that all women experience, through to some darkly surreal manifestations of misogyny encountered within the occult world that have some rather grotesque and unique qualities.
 It’s this latter area I want to comment upon.
 Within contemporary occult paradigms and practices some of the most potent and ambitious models of sexual transformation are being generated, which arguably hold many of the most promising solutions to the problems we face.
 Unfortunately, working at source with such a powerful energy still has the potential to bring out the worst instinctual behaviour and prejudices, even in individuals that claim to be ‘enlightened’.
-The occult world is a minefield that attracts extremely predatory, exploitative and violent individuals and many will no doubt think it naïve to expect anything other than trouble by putting oneself forward as a female practitioner of sex-magic and therefore ‘asking for it’.
+The occult world can be a minefield that attracts extremely predatory, exploitative and violent individuals and many will no doubt think it naïve to expect anything other than trouble by putting oneself forward as a female practitioner of sex-magic and therefore ‘asking for it’.
 Well the problem with this is making it understood what one is actually asking for from magical partners.
 In many ways I undoubtedly have been naïve in the past, in assuming I was understood before being on the receiving end of behaviour that made it clear that I was operating in a completely different universe from male practitioners I’ve encountered, despite apparent intellectual compatibility.
-As a result one of the main reasons for publishing my work in recent years has been to make the magical agenda behind my esoteric practice absolutely clear, because it has been so often misunderstood.
+As a result, one of the main reasons for publishing my work in recent years has been to make the magical agenda behind my esoteric practice absolutely clear because it has been so often misunderstood.